What is the difference between an IP strategy session and a free initial consultation?

 Two key issues should be addressed upfront before filing a trademark application:

 1. Is the mark merely descriptive of the goods or services?

 2. Is there a high probability of rejection based on likelihood of confusion?

-While a knockout search would be required to gauge the probability of a likelihood of confusion rejection, an experienced IP attorney can provide preliminary thoughts on the descriptiveness of a mark.
+A knockout search would help gauge the probability of a likelihood of confusion rejection.
+Even without a search, an experienced IP attorney can provide preliminary thoughts on the descriptiveness of a mark.
 It may be best to adopt a different mark upfront rather than go through all the time and expense of developing a brand that must be subsequently changed.

 How long is an IP strategy session?